 A downloadable game for Windows, macOS, and Linux

 EARLY ACCESS VERSION

 Factory Island is a Voxel-based sandbox survival game.
-Since you are trapped on an asteroid, the challenge is to set up suitable living conditions with assembly lines.
+You are trapped on an asteroid, and the challenge is (will be) to set up suitable living conditions with assembly lines.

 This game features

 - Random generated worlds (or by seed)

 - Complex electronic & energy - machine circuitry (Coming soon, kinda here)